gauravpartha/inlining_artifact/README.md

 `sbt run --SI 2 --entry main --modularSC test.vpr`

 - `--SI 2` sets the inlining bound to 2
-- `--entry` main sets the main to the initial method to inline
+- `--entry main` sets the method main to the initial method to inline
 - `--modularSC` is the option which performs an optimization that replaces mono checks by framing checks and as a result can omit some framing checks (using that framing implies mono and the sequential composition of two framing